How to get the highest reputation score [Success Guide]

 Too many follow-ups: the more follow ups you send, the more spam complaints you get.

-Sharing your sending IP with spammers: if your emails are sent from an IP also used by spammers, then this low reputation IP will impact your Reputation Score.
+Sharing a sending IP with spammers: if your emails are sent from an IP also used by spammers, then this low reputation IP will impact your Reputation Score.

 How to get the highest Reputation Score: the most efficient actions π₯

-β οΈ If your score is below 60 (red color), read our dedicated guide : How to restore a damaged sender reputation and fix a low score with MailReach
+β οΈ If your score is below 60 (red color), read our dedicated guide : How to restore a bad sender reputation and fix a low score with MailReach

 Below you'll find the best actions you can do to maximize your chances of improving your Reputation Score.